andreasabel/inCode/entry/introduction-to-singletons-2.md

-Again, code is built on *GHC 8.6.1* with the *[nightly-2018-09-29](https://www.stackage.org/nightly-2018-09-29)* snapshot (so, singletons-2.5).
+Again, code is built on *GHC 8.6.1* with the *[nightly-2018-09-29](https://www.stackage.org/nightly-2018-09-29)* snapshot (so, *singletons-2.5*).
+However, unless noted, all of the code should still work with *GHC 8.4* and *singletons-2.4*.
 All of the code is also available [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door2.hs), and you can drop into a ghci session with all of the bindings in scope by executing the file: